utilmon/vpw/README.md

-# vpw
+# vpw (Vi navigation for pdf files on Windows)
-Vi navigation for pdf files on Windows (zathura emulator using Autohotkey)
+vpw is an Autohotkey script for emulating zathura from Linux